au-research/raido/doc/build-troubleshooting.md

 # Java or node.exe / NPM not found

-I normall instally Java and Node using the `.zip` portable archives, meaning neither tool is on my global path nore are global environment variable set such as `JAVA_HOME`, `NODE_HOME` or `NPM_HOME`.
+I normally install Java and Node using the `.zip` portable archives, meaning neither tool is on my global path nore are global environment variable set such as `JAVA_HOME`, `NODE_HOME` or `NPM_HOME`.